openstack/neutron/doc/source/devref/openvswitch_agent.rst

-* Trunk Bridges (C) tries to bring the best of option A and B together as far as OVS development and performance are concerned, but it comes at the expenses of maintainance complexity and loss of flexibility.
+* Trunk Bridges (C) tries to bring the best of option A and B together as far as OVS development and performance are concerned, but it comes at the expense of maintenance complexity and loss of flexibility.
   A Linux Bridge solution would still be required and, QinQ support will still be needed to address vlan transparency.